February 26, 2020

 First, we have specialists who care for patients with these tumors all day, every day.
 And we see plenty of rare and unusual cases even among neuroendocrine tumors.
 So our neuroendocrine tumor specialists have a lot of individual and collective experience deciding on which treatments to use and in what order.

-Are there any clinical trials currently available for patients with neuroendocrine tumors?
+Are there any clinical trials for patients with neuroendocrine tumors?

-Like our patients, we are extremely interested in the promise of immunotherapy to one day help our patients live longer and better lives.
-We are hard at work in the clinic and the laboratory to figure out the best way forward.
-The data we have right now suggests it’s not easy to use immunotherapy against neuroendocrine tumors, but we are starting to look at more combinations of agents and trying to figure out how to break the immune tolerance of these tumors.
+Other clinical trials are building on targeted therapies and immunotherapy.
+Like many people, we are extremely interested in the promise of immunotherapy to one day help our patients live longer and better lives.
+The data we have right now suggests it’s not easy to use immunotherapy against neuroendocrine tumors, but we are looking at more combinations of agents and trying to figure out how to break the immune tolerance of these tumors.

 Anything else you want newly diagnosed patients and their families to know about neuroendocrine tumors?

 Where you go first for treatment matters.
 And the sequencing of that treatment matters.
-Because we believe that the right treatment at the right time by doctors who specialize in treating this complex disease offers patients the most benefit.
+We believe that patients benefit most when they get the right treatment at the right time with doctors who specialize in treating these complex diseases.

 Topics